Congratulations Spring 2018 Awardees

 - Yezhou Yang, “Mini TED talk series from practitioners of Computer Vision and Robotics Startups”

-- Wenlong Wang, “Incorporating Entrepreneurial Mindset into Mixed-Style Learning for Math-intensive Engineering Courses”
+- Wenlong Zhang, “Incorporating Entrepreneurial Mindset into Mixed-Style Learning for Math-intensive Engineering Courses”

 In a dynamic and interconnected world, it is critical for the Fulton Schools to teach a technical skill set along with an entrepreneurial mindset.
 The entrepreneurial mindset is a problem-solving approach that begins with curiosity about our changing world, connecting information from various resources to gain insight, and identifying unexpected opportunities to create value.
 To advance this goal, ASU is a partner in the Kern Entrepreneurial Engineering Network (KEEN), a collaboration of hundreds of engineering faculty educating engineers with an entrepreneurial mindset so they can create personal, economic, and societal value through a lifetime of meaningful work.